axent-pl/httpster/readme.md

 A simple load test tool that executes multiple requests with any method (GET, POST, PUT, ...) and returns raw data to perform detailed analysis.

+## Motivation

+I attempted to conduct load tests to evaluate the latency introduced by some selected API Gateways.
+Unfortunately, tools like "ab" and "wrk" did not provide sufficient information — offering basically mean and standard error — and their output was less than ideal to work with - formated text.
+This prompted the idea to develop a simple tool that could provide raw data for more thorough analysis.

 ## Usage

 ```shell